-The premise which forms the basis of this bill is fundamentally flawed and demonstrably false.
+The premise that forms the basis of this bill is fundamentally flawed and demonstrably false.
 If implemented it would increase rather than decrease the health risks as well as having negative consequences for other wildlife species and for community relations.

-This bill is unjustified, unethical, unscientific, unacceptable and poorly researched and should be totally rejected.
+On the above grounds, this bill is unjustified, unethical, unscientific, unacceptable and poorly researched and should be rejected out of hand.